ian9696/Cloud-Drive/README.md

 PUT&nbsp;<filename_1>&nbsp;<filename_2> | Uplaod local file <filename_1> and rename it to <filename_2> in cloud drive.
 GET&nbsp;<filename_1>&nbsp;<filename_2> | Download <filename_1> and rename it to <filename_2> in local drive.
 LIST | Show the list of all files in cloud drive.
-EXIT | Close connection to cloud drive server and terminate.
+EXIT | Close connection to server and terminate.
 ## How to Run
 Compile server/client source code.
 ```